nithirty/nithirty-KubernetesWithHelm/README.md

 AmazonEventBridgeFullAccess

 # configure the aws client to use your new IAM user
-# configure the aws client to use your new IAM user
 aws configure           # Use your new access and secret key here aws iam list-users      # you should see a list of all your IAM users here